bigdatagenomics/adam/docs/source/40_deploying_ADAM.md

 managing a number of compute nodes with local and/or network attached storage, it is possible to spin up a temporary Spark cluster for use by ADAM.

-While the full IO bandwidth benefits of Spark processing are likely best realized through a set of co-located compute/storage nodes, depending on your network setup you may find Spark deployed on HPC to be a workable solution for testing or even production at scale, especially for those applications which perform multiple in-memory transformations and thus benefit from Spark's in-memory processing model.
+The full IO bandwidth benefits of Spark processing are likely best realized through a set of co-located compute/storage nodes.
+However, depending on your network setup, you may find Spark deployed on HPC to be a workable solution for testing or even production at scale, especially for those applications which perform multiple in-memory transformations and thus benefit from Spark's in-memory processing model.